Stratio/cassandra-lucene-index/doc/documentation.rst

     WITH OPTIONS = {
         'refresh_seconds' : '1',
         'schema' : '{
-            fields : {
+            fields: {
-                duration : {
+                duration: {
-                    type    : "date_range",
+                    type: "date_range",
-                    from    : "start",
+                    from: "start",
-                    to      : "stop"
+                    to: "stop"
                 }
             }
         }'